 In advertising and marketing, campaign performance – and by extension, success – is almost universally measured in the context of comparison to previous campaigns.

-The answer to “How did we do?” is invariably phrased in terms of “This campaign delivered X% more than that campaign”, or “We had Y% less traffic this week than this week last year”.
+The answer to “how did we do?” is invariably phrased in terms of “this campaign delivered X% more than that campaign”, or “we had Y% less traffic this week than this week last year”.
 We use monthly reporting, dashboards and trend modelling around past performance in order to judge how well we’re doing in the now.

-So here’s the thing.
 The only thing which matters about how well your campaign or marketing activity performed is whether or not it performed as well as you wanted or expected it to.
 How well your previous campaign performed, or how much traffic your website received on the same day the previous year, is completely inappropriate as a singular yardstick for success.

-Dangerous.
 In a world where monthly reports, campaign wash-ups, dashboards and constant wrangling over have-the-numbers-gone-up-or-down-today – whether it’s an agency delivering campaign summaries to a client, or an internal employee producing status overviews – ‘the report’ is an institution, an expected deliverable, and the numbers it holds are the trigger for reward and promotion, or haranguing and thinly veiled threats.

-Our entire world view is shaped by yesterday’s numbers.
+Our entire worldview is shaped by yesterday’s numbers.

-But yesterday’s numbers aren’t a reliable measure of relative performance.
+Yesterday’s numbers aren’t a reliable measure of relative performance.
 Yesterday’s numbers aren’t a signpost to whether today’s numbers are good, bad, or indifferent.

 Sure, last month you did some similar marketing, so it’s not unreasonable to expect that this month’s similar marketing might produce similar results.
 You learned some stuff, too, and applying those findings should make things work harder this time around.
 But your marketing didn’t control the weather.
 Or the stock market.
 Or the phase of the moon.
 Your relationship to your competitors, the rest of your vertical, and the wider market is (likely radically) different than it was.
 Your channel activity – and that of your competitors – has likely changed, it’s closer to pay-day, and, oh – lots of people were probably on holiday around some awkwardly timed bank holidays last month.